 Apart from Puja and Darshan other attractions for visitors to the temple vicinity at the time will be the colorful crowd including gorgeous Sadhu Babas from different parts of Nepal and India.
 People come to Pashupatinath to observe and see the different kinds of Sadhu Babas and their activities; some Sadhus are covered is ashes while some prefer to be completely naked.

-Pashupati Area Development Trust (PADT) Chairman Mr. Govinda Tandan says, “As a huge crowd is expected this year.
-We are working to manage a fine parking facility and a good place for devotees to sit.
+According to Pashupati Area Development Trust (PADT) Chairman Mr. Govinda Tandan , “A huge crowd is expected and we are working to manage a fine parking facility and a good place for devotees to sit.
 Also, as many devotees show eagerness to distribute food to the people present there, we are trying to manage a proper place for the devotees to enjoy their meal.”

 As Maha Shivaratri is mainly related with the night, the devotees stay up all night and pray to Lord Shiva.
 The four Prahars of Puja is carried out all night long, the devotees usually stay in tents along the Gaushala road.